AniketOxO/Eunonix/docs/SENSORY_USER_GUIDE.md

 ## 🌟 Getting Started

 ### Access the Feature
-1. Log into your LifeOS dashboard
+1. Log into your Eunonix dashboard
 2. Click the **"Sensory"** button in the top navigation
 3. You'll see your current emotional state and available profiles